sophdubs/FEND-memory-game/README.md

 -If the cards match, both cards stay flipped over.
 -If the cards do not match, both cards are flipped face down.
 -The game ends once all cards have been correctly matched.
+-A modal will appear with the players win time, star rating, and option to play again.

 ## Star Rating